-Chandler Worley is the 6th generation to farm his land down in Cerro Gordo- in Columbus County, about 60 miles from Wilmington.
-He grew up on the farm, watching his father work tobacco, corn, soybeans, cattle, and wheat, until he went to North Carolina State University to receive a bachelors degree in Agronomy.
-After Chandler graduated in 1977, he went back to farming; his dad retiring the family farm over to him a year later.
+The Worley Family Farm has been a fairly conventional farm for generations, growing common row crops and cash crops such as tobacco.
+Chandler Worley is the sixth generation to farm his land in Cerro Gordo.
+He grew up on the farm, helping his father manage crops of tobacco, corn, soybeans, and wheat, until he left to earn a degree in Agronomy at North Carolina State University.
+After Chandler graduated in 1977, he went back to farming.
+His father turned the family farm over to him to manage a year later.

 The Worley farm cultivated the same cash crops for many years until the tobacco buyout.
-After this major shift in Southern agriculture, Chandler decided to transition to no-till farming in 2004.
-He still grew the same cash crops but began to experiment with strawberries and other produce; his wife began to help him market this produce to local consumers.
-The Worley’s established a roadside produce stand and began selling at farmer’s markets in North and South Carolina.
-They took an alternative approach to agriculture in order to keep the family farm going.
+After this major shift, Chandler decided to transition to no-till farming in 2004.
+He still grew the same cash crops but began to experiment with strawberries and other produce.
+The family began to help him market this produce to local consumers.
+They established a roadside produce stand and began selling at farmer’s markets in North and South Carolina.

 Recently, Chandler devised a new plan to continually adapt the farm to the new agricultural economy.
 He started researching aquaponics, a soil-less, low impact system for simultaneously growing fish and produce in a closed loop, ecologically balanced environment.
 Chandler’s goal was to turn the old tobacco greenhouses- formerly used for starting the tobacco plugs before going out in the field- into a complex, high output agricultural system that used little space and little external inputs.